 I’ve used a lot of different practice management solutions in the past.
-Simple Practice is a huge time saver.
-I’m super-organized, so I didn’t need an all-in-one system until I started my practice-building business.
-If you’re not super-organized or if you’ve got enough going on in life that you need simplicity and ease more than you need free, check out Simple Practice.
-It has made my life easier.
-It includes an online scheduling system, electronic health record with the ability to create templates, client portal for intake info, billing and remittance, and a credit card processor.
+TherapyNotes is a huge time saver.
+I recommend getting a practice management system BEFORE you think you need one.
+You’ll need time to learn it (but don’t worry; it’s pretty intuitive.)
+It includes an online scheduling system, electronic health record with the ability to create templates, billing and remittance, and a credit card processor.
 It’s seriously all you’ll need for the management of your practice.
-It has a pretty interface, which matters to me.
+It has also pretty interface, which matters to me.

 Office Ally offers a number of services, but I’ve only used the free billing feature and it is awesome.
 I could literally bill each session in less than 30 seconds.
 There’s a video in my ebook showing how this works.